auyer/potionAPI/README.md

 ### Running:

-First Download the dependencies and preparate the database ( configured in configured in "serverAPI/config/dev.exs" )
+First Download the dependencies and create the database ( configured in configured in "serverAPI/config/dev.exs" )

 	mix deps.get
 	mix ecto.create